Available Now: Explore our latest release with enhanced accessibility and powerful IDP features

 npm i @pdftron/webviewer

-Now, you can reference the necessary scripts for rendering between the <body> tags of `public/index.html`, similarly to how we did it in our GitHub repository for this project: https://github.com/PDFTron/webviewer-custom-ui/blob/master/public/index.html#L29
+Now, you can reference the necessary scripts for rendering between the <body> tags of `public/index.html`, similarly to how it is done in the GitHub repository for this project: https://github.com/PDFTron/webviewer-custom-ui/blob/master/public/index.html#L29

 Now, you should be able to reference it wherever you are building the PDF Viewer.